Noncommutative homological mirror functor: Mirrors of Calabi-Yau threefolds associated with quadratic differentials

 The mirror construction and the natural functor formulated in this paper has important applications to Calabi-Yau threefolds associated to Hitchin systems constructed by Diaconescu-Donagi-Pantev \cite{DDP}.
 Using the functor, Fukaya categories of the Calabi-Yau threefolds are transformed to derived categories of certain Calabi-Yau algebras known as the Ginzburg algebras \cite{Ginzburg}.
 In this paper we will focus on the $\SL(2,\C)$ case.
 Calabi-Yau algebra has the advantage of being more linear and was rather well-understood in existing literature, see for instance \cite{KS_Ainfty,KS-stab,CEG,Labardini}.
 In particular stability conditions and wall-crossing of Donaldson-Thomas invariants of the Fukaya categories can be understood by using Ginzburg algebras and the functor.
 Kontsevich-Soibelman \cite{KS-stab} developed a deep theory on the stability structures on Calabi-Yau algebras in dimension three and their relations with cluster algebras.

 Recent mathematical studies in this direction were largely motivated by the works of Gaiotto-Moore-Neitzke \cite{GMN10,GMN13,GMN-network}, who studied wall-crossing of BPS states over the moduli spaces of Hitchin systems and the relations with hyper-K\"ahler metrics.
+SYZ mirror symmetry for moduli spaces of Hitchin systems with structure groups $\SL_r$ and $\bP\SL_r$ was found by Hausel-Thaddeus \cite{HT}.
 Mathematically the BPS states are stable objects of Fukaya categories of the associated (non-compact) Calabi-Yau threefolds.
 Later Smith \cite{Smith} computed the Fukaya categories for $\SL(2)$ systems, and constructed an embedding by hand from the Fukaya categories to derived categories of Ginzburg algebras.
 Moreover Bridgeland-Smith \cite{BS} provided a detailed study of stability conditions of derived categories of Ginzburg algebras.
 Furthermore Fock-Goncharov \cite{FG1,FG2} provided a combinatorial approach to study $\SL(m)$ (or $\bP \GL(m)$) systems for general $m$ using techniques of cluster algebras.

 The approach taken in this paper is constructive and functorial.
 We apply our general construction to produce the noncommutative mirror $\cA = \widehat{\Lambda Q} / (\partial \Phi)$.
 Then it automatically follows from our general theory that there exists a god-given injective functor from the Fukaya category to the mirror derived category (which is in the reverse direction of the embedding by Smith).
 The functor is the crucial object for studying stability conditions and Donaldson-Thomas invariants for the Fukaya category.